Bhat-Gurunandan/ajeeb-goa/markdown/chapter07.md

 changes when counting begins in Salcete.
-During the Union Territory days when it had five constituencies, only Margao was consistently held by a Hindu, like Vasudev Sarmalkar and Anant alias Babu Naik till he was defeated by Adv Uday Behmbre in a historic election held in 1984.
+During the Union Territory days when it had five constituencies, only Margao was consistently held by a Hindu, like Vasudev Sarmalkar and Anant alias Babu Naik till he was defeated by Adv Uday Bhembre in a historic election held in 1984.
 All three of them were in total harmony with the Christians.
 The rest of the four constituencies till 1984 and seven seats till date have always been held by Christian MLAs.